Rhythmic Gymnastics Junior European Championships

 The Rhythmic Gymnastics Junior European Championships are the European championships for junior gymnasts for the sport of rhythmic gymnastics.
 They were first held in 1987.
 Prior to 1993, they were held as a separate event.
 Since the 1993 edition in Bucharest, Romania, the Junior European Championships were integrated to the senior European Championships.
 The competition is organized by the European Union of Gymnastics.

 Editions

 Medalists

-Teodora Alexandrova (Bulgaria), Dimitrinka Todorova (Bulgaria), Rosabel Espinosa (Spain), and Yelena Shalamova (Russia) hold the record of most medals earned at the Junior European Championships, with six medals each.
-Shalamova, Polina Shmatko (Russia) and Elizabeth Koleva (Bulgaria) hold the record for most gold medals, with five each.
+Teodora Alexandrova (Bulgaria), Dimitrinka Todorova (Bulgaria), Rosabel Espinosa (Spain), Yelena Shalamova (Russia) and Amalia Lica (Roumania), hold the record of most medals earned at the Junior European Championships, with six medals each.
+Shalamova, Lica,Polina Shmatko (Russia) and Elizabeth Koleva (Bulgaria) hold the record for most gold medals, with five each.

 Team

 Junior Team event has been held since 2006 on two years.
 Teams consisted of 2-4 junior individual gymnasts.
 Since 2017, team competition is held every year and either consists of Junior individual gymnasts and Senior group or Senior individual gymnasts and Junior group.